qris/pytherma/README.md

   postage.
 Technically it's Bluetooth and not serial, but since it connects to the device the same way (by serial cable), I think it probably supports the same protocol in some manner over Bluetooth (to be confirmed).

+### Adding support for new models

+Other models listed above could be added, if you:

+* Run the D-Checker software to communicate with it;
+* Capture a trace of this serial communication;
+* Use D-Checker to Record some activity of the unit;
+* Export it to CSV;
+* Compare the changes in recorded values (e.g. temperatures) with changes in the messages (e.g. a byte in the response to a particular command changes value since the last response);
+* Implement a decoder entry to extract this value from the response, with a test.
+* Ideally, provide autodetect data (the comms when choosing Auto Detect in D-Checker) to help identify the unit automatically, and/or confirm the correct unit choice.

+You can't just download the D-Checker software (anywhere that I can find; please let me know if you do) but you may be able to obtain a copy by contacting technicalhelp@daikin.co.uk and asking for the latest version.

 As the [D-Checker manual](https://daikinspare.com.ua/download/dchecker/User%20Manual%20D-Checker%20v3400%20EN.pdf)
 says: